Blue Heelers: episode guide

 Episode 3.21 (107)

 The new Probationary Constable, 19-year-old Dash McKinley, arrives in Mt Thomas much to Tom's annoyance and Adam's delight.
-Meanwhile, when a young woman turns up to confront a wealthy Mt Thomas family with the news that she is a long-lost daughter returned from the dead, the Heelers are faced with finding a solution to an unresolved crime from eighteen years ago.
+Meanwhile, when a young woman turns up to confront a wealthy Mt Thomas family with the news that she is a long-lost daughter returned from the dead, the Heelers are faced with finding a solution to an unresolved crime from eighteen in the past.

-Guest Starring: Tasma Walton as Dash McKinley, Pam Western as Coral Sheridan, Asher Keddie as Marrianne Sheridan, Dominic McDonald as Alex Sheridan, Natalie Carr as Sonja Sheridan, Sue Jones as Janet Lennox, Vanessa Ready as Violet, James Taylor as Spud, Jim Alexander as Max, Toni-Rose Cree as Young Marrianne, Brett Stafford as Young Alex, Alan Barrett as Motel Manager, Greg Jamieson as Hearse Driver/Burglar
+Guest Starring: Tasma Walton as Dash McKinley, Pam Western as Coral Sheridan, Asher Keddie as Marrianne Sheridan, Dominic McDonald as Alex Sheridan, Natalie Carr as Sonja Sheridan, Sue Jones as Janet Lennox, Vanessa Ready as Violet, James Taylor as Spud, Jim Alexander as Max, Toni-Rose Cree as Young Marrianne, Brett Stafford as Young Alex, Alan Barrett as Motel Manager, Greg Jamieson as Hearse Driver/Burglar, Axl Taylor as Len The Barman [uncredited]

 Shelter From The Storm